Cyrille Adoula

-Early life and career
+Early life and education

 Cyrille Adoula was born to middle-class Bangala parents on 13 September 1921 in Léopoldville, Belgian Congo.
 He attended a Catholic primary school in his youth and received secondary education at St. Joseph's Institute, graduating after five years of studies in 1941.
 That year he began working as a clerk for various commercial firms.
 He did this until 1952 when he accepted a senior position at the Belgian Congo Central Bank, becoming the first African to hold a significant post there.
-In 1948 he became a member of the Conseil pour le Travail et la Prevoyance Sociale Indigene.
+In 1948, he became a member of the Conseil pour le Travail et la Prevoyance Sociale Indigene.

+Career

-In 1954 Adoula joined the Belgian Socialist Party and subsequently became the representative for Action Socialiste in Léopoldville.
+In 1954, Adoula joined the Belgian Socialist Party and subsequently became the representative for Action Socialiste in Léopoldville.
 He also enrolled in the Fédération Générale du Travail de Belgique.
 Once he became one of the top Congolese delegates in the association he resigned from his bank post and devoted his time to politics.
 In 1957 he attended the International Labour Conference in Geneva as an adviser to the Belgian delegation.
 At a Fédération Générale conference in 1959 he successfully lobbied for the Congolese branch of the association to become independent, subsequently becoming secretary-general of the new federation's western chapter.
 In this capacity he traveled to West Germany and Israel to meet with other trade unionists and became a deputy committee member of the International Congress of Federated Trade Unions.
 He also cultivated a relationship with AFL–CIO unionist Irving Brown.